spring-jdbc-crud/simplejdbcmapper/README.md

  JdbcTemplate jdbcTemplate = sjm.getJdbcTemplate();
  NamedParameterJdbcTemplate namedParameterJdbcTemplate = sjm.getNamedParameterJdbcTemplate();

- // The demo application (link provided at top) is easy to install and run where you can see above code in action.
+ // The demo application (link provided at top) is easy to install and run where you can see example code in action.

  // See logging section for details to view the SQL